grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "Sylvia," Hemi's voice floated up from below, "whatever hope we have of the sub with the ram not tracking us is gone if you are going to run the bilge pumps."

 "Well, we're not going to fuck around with sinking again Hemi.
-I've had too many fucking close calls with falling down the hole in the last few weeks.
+I've had too many fucking close calls with getting sucked down the hole recently.
 We'll just have to figure out some other fucking tactic."

 For the next few hours Hemi carefully tracked the pursuing sub on sonar.
 He grew ever more sure that they were back on the _Prospect's_ track and were gaining ground once again.
-Percy nervously watched the battery gauges as the needles dipped slowly down in the areas marked with red cross-hatching.
-The relatively fast speed they had kept up previously now combined with the added draw of the bilge pumps to leave them with terrifyingly little battery power.
+Percy nervously watched the battery gauges as the needles dipped slowly down into the areas marked with red cross-hatching.
+The relatively fast speed they had kept up now combined with the added draw of the bilge pumps to leave them with terrifyingly little battery power.

 Captain Percy had run out of ideas though.
-She let the _Prospect_ run, just leaning her weight from an overhead strap while she smoked while Hemi continued having Bastian make occasional adjustments to steer clear of dangerous objects in the water.
+She just let the _Prospect_ run, leaning her weight from an overhead strap while she smoked.
+Hemi continued directing Bastian to make occasional adjustments to steer clear of dangerous objects in the water.

 It was just starting to seem to Percy that perhaps there were fewer calls up from Hemi for course adjustements when the needles on the battery gauges suddenly dipped down into the solid red zone and then fell onto their zero needles, flat and lifeless.
 The sound of the electric drive motors died away with them.
 And just a second after that the higher pitched whine of the forward bilge pumps died away too.